Skip to content

 Photo match is the single most important check at the door.
 State driver's license photos are taken under specific lighting conditions with a fixed background and standardized facial positioning.
 The photo on the card should match the person presenting it on the obvious points: hair color, face shape, eye color, and approximate age.
 Glasses are common in both directions because many people remove them for photos or wear them after the photo.

 When the photo and the person clearly do not match, the response is immediate refusal.
 Subtle mismatches, where the photo is plausible but the person looks notably different, trigger follow-up questions or a closer look at the card.
 The most common subtle issues are weight changes, hairstyle changes, and the gap between when the photo was taken and the current visit.
+A borrowed real ID lives or dies entirely on this photo match, which is why it often fails where a fake does not; see using someone else's ID vs a fake ID.

 For details on how state ID photos are structured and what makes them distinctive, see Fake ID Photo Guide.